-- Ad Hoc Committee or Task Force -- A Committee or task force is established by the County Council or a B&C whose functions are limited to a specific task or project. - Board or Commission -- A Board or Commission that is an ongoing volunteer citizen body created by ordinance or Council motion with a specified number of members who serve set terms. - Board or Commission sub-committee a sub-committee created by a B&C that is subordinate to the B&C. The sub committee must be re-affirmed annually by the B&C members.
+- Board or Commission -- A Board or Commission that is an ongoing volunteer citizen body created by ordinance or Council motion with a specified number of members who serve set terms. - Board or Commission subcommittee a subcommittee that is subordinate to and created for the B&C by County Council approval of that subcommittee's charter.
+The subcommittee must be re-affirmed annually by the County Council.